opendp/opendp/docs/README.md

 Docs are deployed to http://docs.opendp.org using GitHub Actions.

 Note that `make html` is replaced with `make versions` to build multiple versions (branches, tags) using the [sphinx-multiversion][] extension.
+Be sure you have installed sphinx-multiversion from the fork in requirements.txt.
+Otherwise, you will get an error that includes:

+    /docs/source/api/index.rst:4:toctree contains reference to nonexisting document 'api/python/index'

 [sphinx-multiversion]: https://holzhaus.github.io/sphinx-multiversion/